pmeier82-zz/BOTMpy/doc/source/spike-sorting.rst

 The aim of the spike sorting task is to identify the points in time when an AP has occurred in the signal (spike detection) and to predict which of the neurons present has emitted this spike (spike sorting).
+For further detail please be referred to [ScholarpediaIR]_

 .. todo:: might need references